dashezup/tgbot/README.md

 AGPL-3.0-or-later

 ```
-    tgbot, a Telegram bot made with Pyrogram Smart Plugins
+    tgbot, a collection of Pyrogram Smart Plugins for Telegram bots
     Copyright (C) 2021  Dash Eclipse

     This program is free software: you can redistribute it and/or modify